 Fill with pineapple juice.

-Finish with a squeeze of lime.
+Finish with a squeeze of a lime wedge.

 Serve and enjoy!